Invalid carriage: Between the wars

-Post World War 2
+Post World War II

 In 1946, Larmar Engineering made small single-seated cars that were specially designed for physically disabled people.
 The vehicles were only 80 cm wide and each had a body made of plywood and aluminum, a side door, seat, windshield and a soft top.
 A single-cylinder, two-stroke, 8 horse power engine from BSA, with 249 cc displacement, was mounted in the rear and it drove one of the rear wheels via a chain.
 From 1950, a two-cylinder, four-stroke, 10 hp engine, with 350 cc displacement, was available.

 United Kingdom Ministry of Health contracts (1948–1978)

 In 1948, Bert Greeves adapted a motorcycle, with the help of his paralysed cousin Derry Preston-Cobb, as transport for Preston-Cobb.
 Noticing the number of former servicemen injured in the Second World War, they spotted a commercial opportunity and approached the UK government for support, leading to the creation of Invacar Ltd. Invacar was not the only company to be contracted by the Ministry of Health to produce three-wheeled vehicles for disabled drivers.
 Others included Harding, Dingwall & Son, AC Cars, Barrett, Tippen & Son, Thundersley, Vernons Industries, and Coventry Climax.

-These early vehicles were each powered by an air-cooled Villiers 147 cc engine, but when production of that engine ceased in the early 1970s it was replaced by a much more powerful 4-stroke 500 cc or 600 cc Steyr-Puch engine, giving a reported top speed of 82 mph.
+These early vehicles were each powered by an air-cooled Villiers 147 cc engine; however, when production of that engine ceased in the early 1970s, it was replaced by a much more powerful 4-stroke 500 cc or 600 cc Steyr-Puch engine, giving a reported top speed of 82 mph.
 They were low-cost, low-maintenance vehicles, designed specifically for people with physical disabilities.
 Production of them stopped in 1976, and the last ones were withdrawn from the road in 2003.
 Some still exist, however, and approximately 25 Invacars survive, that could become roadworthy once again.
 There are at least five Invacars in private ownership which are "road-legal", as well as several other unroadworthy examples which are awaiting their demise, including one in the Coventry Transport Museum collection, two in the Lakeland museum in Cumbria, and one road-going example "TWC" features on the HubNut YouTube channel.
 Another 1976 example, one of the last made, can be found on display at the National Motor Museum, Beaulieu in Hampshire, England.

 In Britain, in the 1960s and 1970s, invalid carriages were provided as subsidised, low-cost vehicles to improve the mobility of people with disabilities.
 Vehicles leased by the National Health Service had three wheels, were very lightweight, and therefore their suitability on roads among other traffic was often considered dubious on safety grounds.
 Invalid carriages are banned from motorways.
 All remaining NHS leased Invacar type invalid carriages were ultimately withdrawn in a safety recall in 2003.

 Motorised invalid carriages, as described above, do not fall under the legal definition of "invalid carriage" under current (since 1988) regulations, unless they are limited to speeds of 8 mph or less (see below).